How to Apply

 - CV (2 pages maximum)

-- For those who are not native speakers of English and who have not undertaken their previous law degree in an English-speaking university, IELTS or TOEFL scores.
+- For those who are not native speakers of English and who have not undertaken their previous law degree in an English-speaking university, IELTS scores.

 Do not submit additional documents such as secondary school certificates, work experience letters or published papers.
 Significant academic and professional achievements should be included in the GRADSAF application form itself and/or in your CV, or be mentioned by your referees.
 The Cambridge LLM Admissions Committee will not review documents other than the ones it has specified as essential.